 It’s hard to keep the attention of a prospective customer.
 You’ll have to produce high-quality content consistently which is relevant so that your customer can create a bond with your content.
 It’ll be helpful for a customer to create a bond with your business or with you if you’re an independent influencer.

 Let’s take an example, YouTube – YouTube is a platform where people are making use of content.
 Creators on YouTube are producing the content and users are consuming the content.
-Which implies YouTube is also a channel for content marketing.
+This implies YouTube is also a channel for content marketing.

 Let’s say your favorite YouTube creator stop posting videos, then you might wait for videos for a month or two.
-But, after a couple of months, you’ll just lose the interest and you’ll move to the next best thing.
+But, after a couple of months, you’ll just lose interest and you’ll move to the next best thing.
 Isn’t it?

 Similarly, this is something where consistency is extremely important.
 This is why you need to provide high-quality relevant content consistently to keep your customer’s attention.